awsdocs/aws-step-functions-developer-guide/doc_source/concepts-error-handling.md

  `Task` and `Parallel` states can have a field named `Catch`\.
 This field's value must be an array of objects, known as *catchers*\.

-A catcher contains the following fields:
+A catcher contains the following fields\.

 ** `ErrorEquals` \(Required\)**
-A non\-empty array of Strings that match error names, specified exactly as they are with the retrier field of the same name\.
+A non\-empty array of strings that match error names, specified exactly as they are with the retrier field of the same name\.

 ** `Next` \(Required\)**
 A string that must exactly match one of the state machine's state names\.